-Okunomiya is known as the summer shrine since it is the main site for reverence during the summer months.
-Conversely, the Ogamiyama Shrine Honsha at the bottom of the mountain is called the winter shrine.
+Okumiya is known as the summer shrine since it is the site for reverence during the summer months.
+Conversely, the Ogamiyama Shrine Honsha at the bottom of the mountain was called the winter shrine.

 The history of the sacred mountain